mnagdycnn/longer-permalinks/readme.txt

 This plugin allows you to use much more characters in your titles and slug, in a way that is future compatible as much as possible with future updates of WordPress core.
 There is a 200 chars limitation on WordPress core nowadays.
 This limit is raised to 3000.
-Plugin respects core functionality by automatically extending your current WordPress core only.
+Plugin is always extending only your current WordPress core code, even after core updates.
 Your long permalinks will now work with this plugin.

 = Features =